Shopping online safely

 - poorly constructed sites, which can include bad spelling, grammar or design.
 These are often a tell-tale sign that something is amiss.

-- sites than have an odd combination of brands or goods, such as trampolines and coffee plungers
+- sites that have an odd combination of brands or goods, such as trampolines and coffee plungers

 - sites where the URL doesn’t seem to match what they’re selling.
 For example, if Bob’s Sporting Goods (bobssportinggoods.co.nz) was selling women’s high heel shoes.